sridharaiyer/ccc1_web_service_client/README.md

 ### Python Virtual Environment
 #### Background:

-Python's package management and usage is a big departure from the maven methodology follwed for a JAVA project.
-In maven, the version controlling of the different dependencies (which is the equivalent of packages in Python) happens in the POM file of the project, and all the different depenedencies including their different versions are stored in the .m2 directory in the HOME directory of your computer.
+Python's package management and usage is a big departure from the maven methodology followed for a JAVA project.
+In maven, the version controlling of the different dependencies (which is the equivalent of packages in Python) happens in the POM file of the project, and all the different dependencies including their different versions are stored in the .m2 directory in the HOME directory of your computer.

 Whereas the philosophy followed in Python package management is - **'Have all the packages needed for the project in the project directory'**